KARTIK-N-NAYAK/Benchmarking-Agentic-Data-Scientists/README.md

 ## Recommended workflow

 1. Run `uv sync` at the repository root.
-2. Run `uv sync` in `third_party/agentk`.
-3. Install `aideml` with `uv pip install -e .` inside `third_party/aideml`.
-4. Use the agent-specific commands above.
+2. Use the agent-specific commands above.
-5. Use the AutoGluon runners for direct tabular experiments, and the bundled agent projects for full agentic workflows.
+3. Use the AutoGluon runners for direct tabular experiments, and the bundled agent projects for full agentic workflows.

 ## Notes on the current repository